-Dr. Andrew Snelling, one of the world’s most respected creation scientists specializing in geological studies, has joined Answers in Genesis as the organization’s new director of research.
+Dr. Andrew A. Snelling, one of the world’s most respected creation scientists specializing in geological studies, has joined Answers in Genesis as the organization’s new director of research.
 This announcement comes on the heels of the ministry’s Creation Museum grand opening just three weeks ago.

 The addition of Dr. Snelling confirms AiG’s continued efforts to meet the highest standards in its research in creation studies, according to AiG President Ken Ham.
 “Dr. Snelling’s stature among the scientific community should be an unequivocal sign to the academic world and the media that serious research is being conducted at AiG and its museum,” Ham said.

 Since it opened its doors to museum charter members and media last month and then held a grand opening on Memorial Day (May 28), AiG has garnered international attention for its 60,000-square-foot, high-tech museum, and has drawn more than 30,000 visitors so far.

 In years past, AiG has relied on outside, part-time consultants in geologic studies to ensure that the museum’s extensive exhibits were accurate.
 Dr. Snelling, who spent considerable time serving as a consultant in developing the museum’s large flood-geology room, becomes AiG’s first full-time Ph.D. in the field of geology and joins a staff of four other Ph.D. researchers who come from an array of academic disciplines.
 Dr. Snelling earned his doctorate in geology from the University of Sydney in Australia.

 Dr. Snelling has extensive experience working in the mining industry in Australia.
 One of his main areas of research has been the study of methods used in dating rocks, a key area of research for groups like AiG, which see strong evidence for a recent creation.